-Joseph Baloun recently requested a huge flight delay compensation payout.
-He calculated that United Airlines owed him $10,000 in future travel credit for an unpleasant 16-hour delay.
+After a lengthy flight delay on United Airlines, Joseph Baloun made a huge compensation request.
+He calculated that United Airlines owed him $10,000 in future travel credit for his unpleasant 16-hour delay.

 But does United Airlines owe him anything at all?
-Read more “How much is your flight delay really worth?”
+Read more “Can I get $ 10,000 for my United Airlines flight delay?”

 You can fix your own consumer problem.
 If you’re having trouble with a product or service, there is a way out — and you don’t have to hire an expensive lawyer or call the cops.